nih-fmrif/mlt-external/matrix_analysis/HBN_analysis/multi_questionnaire/Multi-Questionnaire Analysis.md

 ## Matrix Imputation and Factorization

 We consider two version of matrix imputation
 - **Question Level** : Direct imputation by concatenating questions from all questionnaire.
-This form a matrix with dimension $3578 \times 1077$ ( Number of subjects $\times$ number of questions).
+This form a matrix with dimension 3578 x 1077 ( Number of subjects x number of questions).
 Imputation performs directly on each missing entry in each questions.
 - **Factor Level** : Perform matrix factorization for each questionnaire, followed by concatenating subject embedding factors from each questionnaire.
-Then perform imputation on the factor level (matrix with dimension $3578 \times 148$).
+Then perform imputation on the factor level (matrix with dimension 3578 x 148).

 <!-- ### Question Level Imputation and Factorization